 PHFS has a rich tradition of providing compassionate, supportive shelter to families experiencing homelessness every night of the year.
 In all of our shelter programs, PHFS aims to build dignity, restore power, and promote autonomy for the families who live there.

 Goose Hollow Family Shelter

-Thirteen Salmon Family Center
+& 13 Salmon Family Center

-Emergency Family Winter Shelter
+Family Winter Shelter